sculab/EasyMiner/README.md

 ![](images/find_results.jpg)

 ---
-# Part2 :How to get plastid genome
+# Part 2 :How to Get Plastid Genome
 This example demonstrates the process of mining chloroplast and mitochondrial genomes from second-generation sequencing data of *Arabidopsis thaliana*.

 **Note:** Assembly of the Plant Chloroplast Genome is required before the Plant Mitochondrial Genome assembly.

-## Step1 Plant Chlororplast Genome
+## Step 1 :Plant Chlororplast Genome

 ### Data Preparation